edwinhere/ib/README.md

 # Interactive Brokers Haskell Client

-A Haskell implementation of the Interactive Brokers TWS/Gateway API client.
+A Haskell implementation of the Interactive Brokers TWS/Gateway API client with comprehensive testing.

 ## Features